Blog>Sleep Advice> What Temperature Should a Baby’s Room Be?

 • Use a firm mattress: Make sure that the mattress is firm to prevent the fitted sheet or mattress cover from slipping off as the baby moves through the night.

-• Place the baby in a crib, not an adult bed: One of the safest places for a baby to sleep is in their own crib or bassinet—even though it’s recommended that you and baby share the same room for the first six months of their lives.
+• Place the baby in a crib, not an adult bed: One of the safest places for a baby to sleep is in their own crib or bassinet—even though it’s recommended that you and your baby share the same room for the first six months of their lives.
 Sleeping with your baby in the same bed can lead to overheating and suffocation.
 Parents can also roll over onto their babies by accident.

 • Use lightweight bedding: Sheets for hot sleepers made from bamboo, cotton, linen, and percale don’t trap in body heat, so they’re a great summer bedding option for your baby during warmer months.